polterguy/lizzie/docs/introduction.md

-In the above program it will take 5 seconds before our `all` invocation is finished evaluating, because each of our `expensive` functions will take 1 second to evaluate.
+In the above program it will take 5 seconds before our `all` invocation is finished evaluating, because each of our `expensive` functions will take 1 second to evaluate, and all of our invocations are evaluated before we invoke our `all` function.
 If we change its Lizzie code to the following, it will only require 1 second, because only the first argument needs to be evaluated, before we know that `all` will for a fact evaluate to null.